-I'm Refreshing My Capsule Wardrobe Ahead of 2026—These 10 Pieces Made the Cut
+I'm a Londoner, and I'm Refreshing My Capsule Wardrobe Ahead of 2026—These 10 Pieces Made the Cut

-Building the ultimate capsule wardrobe is no small feat, especially in London.
-With its sub-zero winters and (at times) scorching summers, it’s hard to find pieces that can be worn throughout the year.
-Because if we’re honest, if you’re like me with a chronic need for sleep, sorting through an ungodly amount of clothes to create a ‘look’ feels a touch redundant.
-Which is why, ahead of the New Year, I’m editing my clothes and accessories into a pared-back collection, set to last me for the next 9 months.
-However, I must say, as I filter through my clothes and shoes, creating a functional edit that tailors to these two extremes whilst capturing the very heart of what it means to be a 'city-girl' in London isn’t for the faint of heart.
+Which is why, ahead of 2026, I’m editing my clothes and accessories into a pared-back collection set to be on rotation for the next nine months.
+However, I must say, as I filter through my clothes and shoes, I can't help but feel that creating a functional edit that caters to these two extremes whilst capturing what it means to be a "city girl", isn't easy.

 1. Tapered Trousers